gravyboat/bulkeats/content/Meals/vegetarianburritos.rst

 large skillet (for our meat substitute)

-medium skillet (if you decide to toast the tortillas)
+medium skillet (if you decide to toast the outside of the burritos)

 small skillet (for beans)